Mario Super Sluggers: Game modes

 Mario Super Sluggers features game modes that are similar to those of Mario Superstar Baseball.

 Exhibition

 The player can choose a captain and which eight players to have on a team.
 The number of innings can be chosen, and which field position the players are on.
 The player can choose which one of the nine stadiums to play on, as long as it is unlocked.

 Challenge Mode

 The player starts as Mario and must recruit all the characters.
 This is also where to unlock all characters and stadiums.
 The plot of this mode is that Bowser Jr. is taking over the ball parks.
 After defeating Bowser Jr., Bowser appears and the player must defeat him in his Castle.

-The player can choose between five different captains: Mario and the unlockable captains Yoshi (Yoshi Park), Donkey Kong (DK Jungle), Wario (Wario City), and Princess Peach (Peach Ice Garden).
+The player can choose between five different captains: Mario (Mario Stadium) and the unlockable captains Yoshi (Yoshi Park), Donkey Kong (DK Jungle), Wario (Wario City), and Princess Peach (Peach Ice Garden).
 The player may switch captains at any time during gameplay.